landont168/fso-helsinki/part4/README.md

 - 4.5 - define `favoriteBlog` with `reduce` method and unit tests
 - 4.6 - define `mostBlogs` with `forEach` and `reduce` methods and unit tests
 - 4.7 - define `mostLikes` with `reduce` and `filter` methods and unit tests
+- 4.8 - handle and test `GET` requests to /api/blogs URL using `supertest`
+- 4.9 - verify naming of `id` property of `Blog` after using `toJSON` method
+- 4.10 - handle and test `POST` requests /api/blogs URL
+- 4.11 - test that `likes` property defaults to zero if missing from request data
+- 4.12 - verify that backends responds with an error if `title` or `url` properties missing from request data
+- 4.13 - handle and test `DELETE` requests for a single blog post resource
+- 4.14 - handle and test `PUT` requests for a single blog post resource